confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 PI()
 ```

-Returns an approximate value of π.
+Returns an approximate value of _π_.

 ---